JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ### Poll for the completion of the EvidenceCollectionJob

-When the job has completed, its `status` field will be set to `COMPLETED`
+When the job has completed, its `status` field is set to `COMPLETED`

 **Variables**